jul/ADictAdd_iction/README.md

 Mostly like an arbitrary vector whose orhtogonal dimensions are those define by the path to the keys, and for wich the value is a something that also supports the same rules.
-(This at my opinion is just a too strong limitation, but I try to avoid that some people choke on other behaviour).
+(This at my opinion is just a too strong limitation, but I try to avoid that some people get apoplexia).

 Has it a sense ?